ooples/pine_script_docs/source/language/Loops.rst

 Note that:

 - We use `input.int() <https://www.tradingview.com/pine-script-reference/v5/#fun_input{dot}int>`__
-  for our input because we need to specify a ``minval`` argument to protect our code.
+  for our input because we need to specify a ``minval`` value to protect our code.
   While `input() <https://www.tradingview.com/pine-script-reference/v5/#fun_input>`__
-  supports the input of "int" type values, it does not support the ``minval`` argument.
+  also supports the input of "int" type values, it does not support the ``minval`` parameter.
-- We have packaged our script's functionality in a ``factorial()`` function which accepts the value whose factorial it must calculate.
+- We have packaged our script's functionality in a ``factorial()`` function which accepts as an argument the value whose factorial it must calculate.
 We have used ``int val = na`` to declare our function's parameter, which says that if the function is called without an argument, as in ``factorial()``, then the ``val`` parameter will initialize to `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__,